V-Sekai/manuals/decisions/20221022-have-larger-worlds-by-server-state-migration.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

 Transfer the state using a database that can handle commits in commit order despite parallel transactions.
+Foundationdb is used by Apple for their cloud services and is trusted to handle distributed data safely.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams